Why anthropologists rejected the aquatic ape theory

 The first-known site of Homo erectus has some of the most evocative evidence of aquatic resource use.
 At Trinil, Indonesia, Eugene Dubois directed excavations on a river terrace deposit where a skullcap and tooth that he identified as Pithecanthropus erectus were unearthed in 1891.
 Continued excavation produced thousands of fossil remains of other species, including fossil shellfish.
 A reanalysis of these shellfish remains by José Joordens and coworkers in 2015 revealed not only evidence of mollusk consumption but also incised geometric markings on one of the shells.

 Another data point is the early presence of hominins on islands in Wallacea.
-Before 900,000 years ago hominins were on Flores and Luzon, both separated by deep water from the Asian mainland even during Pleistocene periods of low sea level.
+Before one million years ago hominins were on Flores, and they inhabited Luzon by around 700,000 years ago.
+Both islands were separated by deep water from the Asian mainland even during Pleistocene periods of low sea level.
 It is not yet certain whether these hominin populations are descendants of Homo erectus or some other form, but their ancestors must have known coastline resources well.

 Archaeologists differ about when and how coastline resources mattered the most.
 A few continue to think that fish and shellfish played a key role only in the last phases of our evolution, and they hypothesize that coastlines were the road for dispersal from our African homeland after 70,000 years ago.
 Others think that fish and shellfish were important to human ancestors throughout the Pleistocene, so that the fatty acid contributions of fish and shellfish were gateway resources for human ancestors to evolve larger brains.